 The WHO is about to embark on the development of evidence-based guidelines on mental wellbeing in the workplace.
 We welcome this effort.
-Burnout is a widely used term and a common condition in modern day society, it is often poorly understood and therefore not always treated effectively.
-It is often not taken seriously by employers, by policy makers nor by the wider public.
+Burnout is a widely used term and a common condition in modern society, but it is often poorly understood and therefore not always treated effectively.
+It is often not taken seriously by employers, policy makers or the wider public.